wenjun95/wenjun95.github.io/index.md

 [//]: # (**Recent News**)

+* Oct.
+2023: A Co-authored paper accepted by ICA3PP 2023 is awarded the best student paper.
 * Aug.
 2023: Two Co-authored papers accepted by CIKM 2023.
 * Apr.
 2023: A 1st-authored paper PSOT accepted by IJCAI 2023.
 * Apr.
 2023: Co-authored paper accepted by ACM Transactions on Sensor Networks (TOSN).